lvntbkdmr/blog/content/posts/my-hackintosh-journey.md

 I wanted my OSX to run as bare as possible without touching or modifying anything inside the OS.
 However, my journey thought me that I needed to get my hands dirty no matter how "compatible" I chose my parts are.
 As I mentioned earlier, my main and only source was tonymacx86.

-Firstly, I started with this topic -> [https://www.tonymacx86.com/threads/unibeast-install-macos-catalina-on-any-supported-intel-based-pc.285366/](https://www.tonymacx86.com/threads/unibeast-install-macos-catalina-on-any-supported-intel-based-pc.285366/)
+Firstly, I started with this topic → [https://www.tonymacx86.com/threads/unibeast-install-macos-catalina-on-any-supported-intel-based-pc.285366/](https://www.tonymacx86.com/threads/unibeast-install-macos-catalina-on-any-supported-intel-based-pc.285366/)

-This is trial add.